Nagaraj-Yadav/NFL-Quarterback-Performance-Forecaster/README.md

 ---

 **Analysis Overview**<br>
-Some of the analyzed categories are shown below, please find more in the profect.
+Some of the analyzed categories are shown below, please find more in the project.

 ***Identifying Outliers***: Box plots are generated for various features in the dataset to visually identify outliers.
 Each box plot displays the distribution of values within a feature, highlighting the median, quartiles, and potential outliers.